Tanja888/pands-project/README.md

 ```

 ## 2. Statistics and Data Visualization
-For starters, we checked how many of each species we have using the groupby and count method
+By using the groupby and count method, we checked how many of each species there are
 ```python
     counts = irisData.groupby('species')['species'].count()
 ```

-Summary statistics for each variable; sl_stats for sepal length, we did the same with the other variables
+Summary statistics for each variable using describe method;
 ```python
     sl_stats = irisData['sepal_length'].describe()
 ```